Cinque Terre Vernazza

 Train ticket machines in Italy

-Validate your ticket: This is one of the most important things to know about traveling to Italy and one of my biggest travel tips for Italy – make sure you validate your ticket before hopping on the train!
-You can do this by inserting the ticket into one of the validation machines scattered along the train platform.
-In general, you have to validate if a seat is not assigned, but if you want to play it safe just validate every. single. ticket.
+In general, you have to validate if a seat is not assigned (as is the case for most regional trains), but if you want to play it safe just validate every. single. ticket.
 We have been fined in the past for having a perfectly valid and legit ticket – it just wasn’t “validated”.
 The only exception is Italo train tickets which do not need to be validated – just give the conductor your booking code.

 Validating your train ticket in Italy